davidsidlinger/davidsidlinger.github.com/resume.md

 *Domain Architect*
 *2002-2010 (First eighteen months as a consultant)*

-I provided the technical direction for multiple development teams that support the Outpatient Services Group of HCA.
+I provided the technical direction for multiple development teams supporting the Outpatient Services Group of HCA.
 My day-to-day work consisted of:

 * Reviewing business needs and requests for new functionality or products to